akeneo/pim-api-docs/content/guides/erp-connection/step1-who-is-your-connector-for.md

 * Perhaps also a **friendly Connector UI** to trigger and to log manually all processes (import/export) if needed (full or partial imports).
 She also needs a notification system to be alerted when something goes wrong.

-* A **friendly UI** to log all automatic and manual import processes and a notification system to be alerted when something goes wrong.

 ### Peter and/or Filips' needs